What are Scleral Lenses?

 The many benefits associated with scleral lenses render them a popular and satisfying choice for patients desiring a clear and comfortable vision.

-If you are interested in seeing if scleral lenses are right for you, our staff at The Scleral Lens and Keratoconus Center at Eye Q Optometrist help patients from all over NYC or Scarsdale, New York.
+If you are interested in seeing if scleral lenses are right for you, our staff at Eye Q Optometrist help patients from all over New York City or Scarsdale, New York.
 Dr. Zlatin will provide a comprehensive evaluation and the highest level of care.